pmmiv/LordOfTheRolePlayingGames/README.md

 ### Purpose:

-This project was built to explore js objects logic and to highlight the importantace of Tolkien's epic.
+This project was built to explore js objects and to highlight the importantace of Tolkien's epic.

 ## Deployment: